 Ziggy whipped Armando into shape, preparing him for the great "Best of the Farce Side" show that spring.
 Frantic preparations and costume changes followed.
 After knocking 'em dead at ASU, Brian Ulinger hooked the boys up with the Tempe Improv.

-The big night at the Tempe Improv ended in disaster when a useless comic named Woody Pittman ripped into the unusual act in front of a crowd of one hundred.
+The big night at the Tempe Improv ended in disaster when the late, great comic Woody Pittman uncharacteristically lambasted the unusual act in front of a crowd of one hundred.
 The audience was shamelessly manipulated into ridiculing the boys.
 Armando and Ziggy quit the business on that fateful day in 1990.

 Back to the Jinx Brothers Page